Is My VPN Working? Here's How to Check

 Many people believe that just because they're using a virtual private network (VPN), their connection is automatically secure.
 However, this isn’t always the case.

 If you're not sure whether your VPN app is encrypting your connection or working at all, don't worry.
-There are tests you can do to check — the same tests we run the best VPN apps through when we analyzed them.
+You can do tests to check — the same tests we used to analyze the best VPN apps

 In this article, we'll cover some of the most important tests so you can be sure your VPN is up and running properly.
 We'll also provide some tips on troubleshooting and how to fix common VPN leaks and problems.
 By the end of it all, you should be able to answer the question, “Is my VPN working?”